cssjockey/docker-local-dev/readme.md

 ## Change log

 Please see [change log](changelog.md) for details and a todolist.

+## Todo:
+- Remove the requirements for local `composer` and `wget` for setup.
+- Make it easy to change the `NETWORK_NAME` for existing apps.
+- Include more open source frameworks in the app scaffold.
 ## Contributing

-Please see [contributing](contributing.md) for details and a todolist.
+Please see [contributing](contributing.md) for details.

 ## Security